“The Good, The Bad and The Ugly” in the World of Allotments

 I found the 2009 survey extremely credible, not least because it tried hard to be dispassionate.
 In contrast the 2010 report was more zealous and (to me) less compelling, although the 2011 and 2013 versions are thankfully less so.
 I have to say that, from my admittedly limited perspective, I have seen a gradual decline in demand in our neck of the woods over the last three or four years.
 I put this down to the fact that people are gradually becoming wiser about the effort that is required to cultivate a plot, possibly from talking to friends who have previously acquired one, and they are therefore less ready to accept what the zealous advocates promote without question.

 For the record, the figure for our Parish Council peaked at the end of 2008 when there was the equivalent of 37 people per 100 plots and the waiting time for a plot was around 15-18 months for those who live within the parish boundaries.
-In 2013 the waiting list is modest, approximately 10 per 100 plots with a waiting time of typically less than 12 months.
-In addition, I estimate that around 20-25% of people on our waiting list fall by the wayside, either when offered a plot or not longer after.
+In 2018 there is no waiting list and there are a modest number of vacant plots.
+In addition, I estimate that around 20-25% of people who get a plot fall by the wayside after one or two seasons.

 The zealots have in my opinion gone overboard; some journalists and various outfits that want to exploit the perceived gravy train have chosen to inflate the demand – 400,000 on waiting lists is one quote that I have seen.
 Another from an insurance company comes up with a figure of 6 million people who would like a plot … obviously they want to sell policies to all these budding plot holders!
 These people do little for the credibility of the allotment cause.